Skip to main content Accessibility information

 How will you be taught?

-Includes lectures, seminars, tutorials, practical workshops and 24 weeks of placement experiences, in two 12-week blocks (one at Key Stage 1 and one at Key Stage 2).
+Includes lectures, seminars, tutorials, practical workshops and at least 24 weeks of placement experiences across both key stages.
 Teaching is intensive and akin to being in a full time job (9 to 5 Monday to Friday).

 How will you be assessed?